 - Past due accounts

-- Legal information about actions such as:
+- Legal information about actions:

 How to Improve Your Business Credit Score

-- Contact Dun & Bradstreet to make sure they’ve assigned you a D-U-N-S Number to index your business in their tracking system
+- Contact Dun & Bradstreet to make sure they’ve assigned you a D-U-N-S Number to index your business in their tracking system.

 Manage Your Business Credit Score to Help Your Company’s Financing